MAN - ORL

 What is the cheapest month to fly from Manchester to Orlando?

-The cheapest month for flights from Manchester to Orlando is January, where tickets cost £488 on average.
-On the other hand, the most expensive months are August and July, where the average cost of tickets is £829 and £728 respectively.
+The cheapest month for flights from Manchester to Orlando is September, where tickets cost £490 (return) on average.
+On the other hand, the most expensive months are August and July, where the average cost of round-trip tickets is £851 and £758 respectively.

 How far in advance should I book a flight from Manchester to Orlando?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Manchester to Orlando, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Manchester to Orlando, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Manchester to Orlando, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 85 days before departure.
+To get a below average price on the flight from Manchester to Orlando, you should book around 2 weeks before departure, which saves you about 27% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 8 weeks before departure.

 Good to know - Cheap tickets from Manchester to Orlando